maupilia/SRT/sphinx/GeneralProcedures/pointing-focus.rst

     ``> track=[name]``  if the calibrator is in the SRT database (e.g. 3c147 => note **c** in lower case)

+Important note: the complete list of the sources which are recorded in the SRT database is available `on the page <https://discos.readthedocs.io/en/latest/user/srt/source/Appendix_D.html>`_

     otherwise  ``> sidereal=[name],[RA],[Dec],[epoch],[sector]``